The Michael Caloz Cognitive Functions Test

 The test should take 15-20 minutes.
 Let's get started.

-Here are some tips and reminders for interpreting your results:
+Here are some tips and reminders for interpreting your test results:

 • The primary function is most important.
 It should seem like second nature to you — something you use so often that it's mostly unconscious.
 Reading its description should almost feel like someone has read your mind.